pichristoph/eurollvm2022/liveDemo/README.md

 ### Running the examples

-Now, the examples can be run.
+Now, the examples can be run (for the Inherit example, or other Swift code, make sure to be on the correct branch - see [above](https://github.com/pichristoph/eurollvm2022/tree/main/liveDemo#getting-and-building-the-basic-engines)!).
 Call the JavaScript files with the commands

 ```shell
 js --polyglot --experimental-options --llvm.C++Interop Inherit.js